Notes on the Pi Book Pro laptop shell

 Now we can reboot, and the Pi Book Pro should be the primary display for the Raspberry Pi desktop.
 In the Terminal window, type sudo reboot

 .
-You can unplug your HDMI display, as well as your USB keyboard and USB mouse if you were using them.
+You can unplug your HDMI display, your USB keyboard and USB mouse.